dotkernel/dot-rbac-route-guard/README.md

 ## Configuration

-As with many Dotkernel libraries, we focus on the configuration based approach of customizing the module for your needs.
+As with many Dotkernel libraries, we focus on the configuration-based approach of customizing the module for your needs.

 After installing, merge `dot-rbac-route-guard`'s `ConfigProvider` with your application's config to make sure required dependencies and default library configuration are registered.
 Create a configuration file for this library in your 'config/autoload' folder.